r-grandorder/tri-hermes/en/pages/heiankyo.md

 ---

 **Fujimaru 1:**
 We were so tense all the time.

 ---

 **Fujimaru 2:**
 Yeah, I’m so relieved too.

 ---

 **Nemo:**
-… Good grief.The dock is no place for idle chatter.
+… Good grief.
+The dock is no place for idle chatter.

 **Nemo:**
 You should all be preparing for our next assault on a Lostbelt.

 **Nemo:**
 We may not be able to return to this base after that point.

 **Nemo:**
 But for the time being,I want you all to go to your respective rooms and regain your strength.

 **Goredolf:**
 Fuh, you don’t have to tell me to go rest.

 **Goredolf:**
 If I don’t have to worry about emergency calls,then you can find me in a nice fluffy bed!

 **Goredolf:**
 By the way, Captain.

 **Goredolf:**
 Is now a good time to complete my gorgeous new Director’s office?

 **Nemo:**
 &mdash;Eh?

 **Goredolf:**
 Eh?

 **Nemo:**
 A-aah.
-Yes, that.Sion, what’s your thoughts about this?
+Yes, that.
+Sion, what’s your thoughts about this?

 **Sion:**
 It’s finished of course

 **Sion:**
 However, in order to make it even more gorgeous,I started those renovations a few minutes ago.

 **Sion:**
 I hope you’ll be waiting with excitement outside the base’s third warehouse, Mr. Goredolf.

 **Goredolf:**
 It seems like it was completely forgotten,but she just pushed it aside with that confident smile…!

 ---